Answer:

 First, you should decide whether or not you need a monitor with a high refresh rate.

-If you mostly play undemanding competitive games, such as CS: GO and Overwatch, a higher refresh rate will provide you with a smoother and more enjoyable gaming experience – provided that you can maintain a high frame rate (FPS) too!
+If you mostly play undemanding competitive games, such as CS: GO and Overwatch, a higher refresh rate will provide you with a smoother and more enjoyable gaming experience – provided that you can maintain a high frame rate too!

 But, it’s not only competitive and FPS games that benefit from a high refresh rate.